-When you light up and joy the best cannabis strains in Washington State, the terpenes in that specific flower help determine the experience.
+When you light up and enjoy the best cannabis strains in Washington State, the terpenes in that specific flower help determine the experience.
 But what are terpenes exactly?
 Take a closer look at cannabis terpenes, how they’re different from THC and CBD, and a list of terpenes and their effects below.

 SHOP THE TOP CANNABIS IN BREMERTON, WA